-- Read all message postings in online discussion. - Respond to the question directly - Reply to minimum of two other student posts. - Use a person's name in the body of your message when you reply to their message. - Avoid postings that are limited to 'I agree' or 'great idea', etc. - Ensure responses to questions are meaningful, reflective.

-- Support statements with concepts from course readings, refer to personal experience, examples. - Always include references to support your work. - Follow Rules of Behavior (below).
+- Read all message postings in online discussion. - Respond to the question directly - Reply to minimum of two other student posts. - Use a person's name in the body of your message when you reply to their message. - Avoid postings that are limited to 'I agree' or 'great idea', etc. - Ensure responses to questions are meaningful, reflective. - Support statements with concepts from course readings, refer to personal experience, examples. - Follow Rules of Behavior (below).